mwfrost/insurance_estimator/insurance_estimator.md

 In the following sample family, Parent A visits the doctor less than Parent A, and the children are more likely to get sick.
 Everyone has a 1% chance of catastrophic sickness or injury.

+TODO: all the risk factors should correspond to the plans' different deductible, copay, and coinsurance attributes.

 ```r
 insured <- rbind(data.frame(Name = "Parent A", Age = 40, VisitBase = 150, SickRisk = 0.1,